-The German troops (KFOR), police officers, judges and public prosecutors (UNMIK and, since the end of 2008, EULEX) and civilian workers deployed there as part of international missions have, through their professionalism and objectivity, helped further strengthen Germany’s positive image in Kosovo.
+The German troops (KFOR), police officers, judges, public prosecutors and civilian experts (UNMIK and, since the end of 2008, EULEX) deployed there as part of international missions have, through their professionalism and objectivity, helped further strengthen Germany’s positive image in Kosovo.

 Germany is considered one of Kosovo’s privileged partners, offering the country long-term support in its efforts towards integration in Euro-Atlantic organisations.
 Regular visits to Priština by members of the Federal Government and the German Bundestag underline the importance that Germany attaches to Kosovo’s development – also as a factor in the stability of the region as a whole.